ethereum/EIPs/EIPS/eip-token.md

 ## Security Considerations

-As is defined in the Specification the operations that change the ownership of a Tokens or enable an approval to manage the Tokens SHALL create a `TransferValidation` or an `ApprovalValidation` pending to be validated and SHALL NOT transfer the Tokens or enable an approval.
+As is defined in the Specification the operations that change the ownership of Tokens or enable an approval to manage the Tokens SHALL create a `TransferValidation` or an `ApprovalValidation` pending to be validated and SHALL NOT transfer the Tokens or enable an approval.

 With this premise in mind, the operations in charge of validating a `TransferValidation` or an `ApprovalValidation` must be protected with the maximum security required by the applied system.